Digital-Ethos-Academy/220372-AG-AISOFTDEV-Team-3-PromptPioneers/prd_gen.md

   - **Given** I am on the input page, **when** I type my problem statement in the text area, **then** the system accepts and stores my input.
   - **Given** I have entered text, **when** I click "Analyze", **then** the system begins processing my input.

-**Story 1.2:** As a user, I want to use voice-to-text input, so that I can naturally brainstorm my ideas verbally.
+**Story 1.2:** As a user, I want to upload existing documents, so that I can leverage notes and documentation I've already created.
 - **Acceptance Criteria:**
-  - **Given** I am on the input page, **when** I click the microphone button, **then** the system begins recording my voice.
-  - **Given** I am recording, **when** I finish speaking and stop recording, **then** my speech is converted to text and appears in the input area.

-**Story 1.3:** As a user, I want to upload existing documents, so that I can leverage notes and documentation I've already created.
-- **Acceptance Criteria:**
   - **Given** I am on the input page, **when** I drag and drop a file or click upload, **then** the system accepts .txt, .md, and .docx files up to 10MB.
   - **Given** I have uploaded a file, **when** processing completes, **then** the extracted text appears in the input area for review.

-**Story 1.4:** As a user, I want to import content from URLs, so that I can include information from issue trackers or collaboration tools.
+**Story 1.3:** As a user, I want to import content from URLs, so that I can include information from issue trackers or collaboration tools.
 - **Acceptance Criteria:**
   - **Given** I am on the input page, **when** I paste a URL and click import, **then** the system extracts relevant content from the page.
   - **Given** the URL is invalid or inaccessible, **when** import fails, **then** I see a clear error message.